Chart Color Schemes

 Residential development activity is lower than average in Jannali according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Jannali has experienced around 30 dwellings receiving development approval each year.
-Over the past five financial years, between FY-21 and FY-25, approximately 151 homes were approved, with a further six approved in FY-26 so far.
-This results in an average of about 0.9 people moving to the area for each dwelling built over these five years, suggesting supply is meeting or surpassing demand.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Jannali has experienced around 29 dwellings receiving development approval each year.
+Over the past 5 financial years, between FY-21 and FY-25, an estimated 149 homes were approved, with a further 10 approved so far in FY-26.
+This indicates that supply is meeting or surpassing demand, providing greater buyer choice while supporting potential for population growth above projections.

 Frequently Asked Questions - Development